actus-wirtenberger/ts-retry/README.md

 );
 ```

-delay betewwen each try will be a random value between 500 and 1000 ms.
+delay between each try will be a random value between 500 and 1000 ms.

 ## Wait family